zpoint/CPython-Internals/BasicObject/set/set.md

 * ##### **resize**

-let's insert one more item with value 64, still repeat the **LINEAR_PROBES** progress, insert to position at index 3
+let's insert one more item with value 64, still repeat the **LINEAR_PROBES** progress, insert to the position at index 3

     s.add(64) # hash(64) & mask == 0